yonasBSD/hayro/hayro-syntax/README.md

 - Parsing of all objects types (also in object streams).
 - Parsing and decoding PDF streams.
 - Iterating over pages as well as their content streams in a typed or untyped fashion.
-- The crate is very lightweight, especially in comparison to other PDF crates, assuming you don't enable the `jpeg2000` feature (see further below for more information).
+- The crate is very lightweight, especially in comparison to other PDF crates.

 ## Limitations
 - There are still a few features missing, for example, support for